Skip to main content

 Illuminating the Self

 This is a multifaceted engagement project involving collaboration with artists, theatre companies and game designers to explore the CANDO project.
-A cross-disciplinary project developing a combined gene therapy and bioelectronic implant to prevent seizures in those with focal epilepsy.
+It's a cross-disciplinary project that is developing a combined gene therapy and bioelectronic implant to prevent seizures in those with focal epilepsy.

 Image credits: Out of the Blue, installation of 106 items of embroidered underwear, Susan Aldworth, 2020.
 Photograph by Colin Davison at Hatton Gallery.